-Petland of Ashland, KY offers valuable information on caring for your fish and choosing a fish that is right for you.
+Petland Ashland offers valuable information on caring for your fish and choosing a fish that is right for you.
 We offer all the products you will need to meet your fish’s four basic needs.

 Filter Material – Replaceable filter cartridges help keep the tank clean and remove particles from the water.
 Change as recommended by manufacturer.